 Keeping your pet hydrated is very important to their urinary health and digestion.
 Pets that eat mostly kibble or dry diets often do not drink enough water throughout the day to offset the dry matter they consume.

-This leads to dehydration, even in their digestive system and urinary tract.
-Dark or very golden urine is a good indicator that your dog is dehydrated.
+This leads to dehydration throughout their whole body, which affects even their digestive system and urinary tract.
+Dark or very golden urine is a good indicator that your dog is dehydrated and might either not be drinking enough water or could benefit from some fluid-containing foods.

 Beyond these factors, there are some simple tricks you can try to help prevent lawn damage.